amushtaev/gatsby-starter-netlify-cms/src/pages/blog/marketing-psychology-methods-you-must-know.md

   - Reciprocity
   - Scarcity
   - Social proof
-seo_title: 7 Marketing Psychology Methods to Change Customers’ Minds
 metadescription: Learn well-known marketing psychology techniques to create an effective strategy to grow your business and achieve your advertising goals.
-focus_keyphrase: marketing psychology
-seotitle: 7 Marketing Psychology Methods to Change Customers’ Minds
 ---
 <!--StartFragment-->